Most individuals attend Sober Living AFTER attending Inpatient Treatment.

-It is very common for individuals to utilize both Inpatient Treatment and Sober Living facilities, attending Inpatient Treatment first.
+It is very common for individuals to utilize both Inpatient Treatment and Sober Living facilities, commonly attending an Inpatient Treatment first.
 Inpatient Treatment provides an individual with 24/7 structure, more in-depth medical, psychiatric and therapeutic programs, an educational component, clear separation from their past environment(s), amongst numerous other things.
-Individuals should then transition to Sober Living Homes to put what has been learned into action, and to gain confidence and stability in sobriety.
+This intensive programming allows you to focus on yourself and the essential healing process, while keeping your safe from the external influences that may pull you back into your addiction.
+Inpatient treatment or “Rehab” connects you with others on the same path, in an environment conducive to recovery.
+You are not alone in this fight and the comfort and support of being with people that understand where you are, is a key factor in reducing shame.
+Upon completing Inpatient Treatment, individuals should then transition to Sober Living Homes to put what has been learned into action, and to gain confidence and stability in sobriety.
+Returning to the same environment after treatment is often times not desirable.
+Afterall, that is where the addiction was occurring and most of the stressors are still present.
+There is considerable work that needs to be accomplished and Sober Living is a safe place to continue on your path to healing.
 Most people will stay in Inpatient Treatment an average of 30-90 days, whereas residents in a Sober Living facility generally stay between 4-12 months.